 Goatee man, for his part, says that he sometimes maintains beliefs based on science "because they can be proven to me" and other times based on religion "because I choose to believe them."
 Later, he says: "Science is shared through proof.
 Religion is shared through persuasion."
 These two descriptions of religion are potentially contradictory.
 If religion is something one believes by choice and without proof, that seems like belief on a whim — and then how is one ever supposed to persuade anyone else of this belief?
 If Goatee man maintains that there is a way to persuade others of one's own religious beliefs, then he ought to explain why he is not willing to listen to Ponytail man.
 Perhaps he would say that he finds Ponytail man an inarticulate and ineffective champion of his own cause.
 Fine, then, but then the readers of this story deserve to hear from a better representative, and perhaps Goatee man ought to seek one out.
 It really isn't fair or consistent for Goatee man to say that people can (in principle) be persuaded to adopt someone else's religious belief, but that Goatee man personally will never and indeed no one else should ever adopt Ponytail man's religious beliefs simply because they are religious.
 It is self-contradictory for Goatee man to take those positions.

-An early concern I must raise is that I see no reason to think that there are only two options here.
-Whether our truth-claims ought to be called "science" and "religion" is debatable, but we must also debate why we would limit ourselves to only two categories.
+We may debate whether "science" and "religion" are the best names for these two categories of truth-claims.
+A bigger question, though, is why we would limit ourselves to only two options.
 Having set up this false dichotomy, Goatee man claims to be more expert than Ponytail man at embracing and analyzing both types of truth-claim.
 He seems interested in championing science as preferable to religion, but other times he claims he does religion better than his interlocutor insofar as he (Goatee man) is at least conscious of when he is doing religion and not science.

 Also, Goatee man bases his inquiry more on his consciousness of his own positions and on his own self-assessed coherence, and not at all on empathy or respect for others (neither on his own claim to have it, nor on anyone else's testimony that he has it), which makes his argument rather narcissistic.
 He's talking about being smart without even trying to be attentive to how his words affect others.
 And, insofar as there's no peer review process (he hasn't asked anyone for critical feedback), his philosophy touting the importance of science isn't ultimately very scientific, either.